lorenzleutgeb/docker-volume-gcs/README.md

 ## Known issues

-Currently, `docker-volume-gcs` must be run as root user, because `/run/docker/plugins` is usually owned by root and it needs to create it's socket there. `gcsfuse` will complain about being run as root, and you should pass `--pid` and `--gid` to avoid having everything owned by root.
+Currently, `docker-volume-gcs` must be run as root user, because `/run/docker/plugins` is usually owned by root and it needs to create its socket there. `gcsfuse` will complain about being run as root, and you should pass `--pid` and `--gid` to avoid having everything owned by root.